tfdsoft/famidash/CONTRIBUTING.md

 # Contributing to Famidash

-congration you have decided to contribute to nintendo family computer geometry dash this guideline will show you the guidelines
+congregations you have decided to contribute to nintendo family computer geometry dash this guideline will show you the guidelines

 ## overview

 Famidash has grown to be a large project, which means there are a few guidelines to abide by when contributing.
 Generally, you should ALWAYS create a fork somewhere else, then apply your changes there.
 To get those changes into the main branch, opening up a pull request is necessary.
-Your changes will then be reviewed by a maintainers and merged if deemed appropriate.
+Your changes will then be reviewed by the maintainers and merged if deemed appropriate.
 Don't create PRs for every little change; instead do all of your changes in your fork, then open up a single PR for all of them.
 If it isn't clear already, direct commits (unless by a maintainer for housekeeping or other reasons) are frowned upon and will immediately be reverted upon discovery.

 Your PR may be accepted or rejected at the maintainers' discretion; as such, they are not obliged to disclose the reason of a potential rejection, so don't even bother pestering them about it.
 Though if you ask nicely, you might get a more cooperative answer.